-EDUC 5200: Curriculum & Instruction

-This course is designed to teach candidates the theory and best practices for developing and delivering instruction in high school settings.
+EDUC 5200-Curriculum and Instruction (3-0-3This course is designed to teach candidates the theory and best practices for developing and delivering instruction in high school settings.
 Focus will be on instructional strategies, motivational and classroom management techniques, pedagogical knowledge, skills and dispositions for effective teaching and learning, and the construction and administration of learning assessment instruments.
 Technology will be used to perform word processing, Internet research, software reviews and electronic portfolio assignments.

-Pre-requisite: Admission to M.A.T. program.
+Prerequisite(s): Admission to M.A.T. program.